Ujarma fortress: History

-According to Georgian chronicler Leonti Mroweli, the cornerstone of the Ujarma fortress was built by the King of Iberia, Aspacures I, in the III-IV centuries.
+According to Georgian chronicler Leonti Mroweli, the cornerstone of the Ujarma fortress was built by the King of Iberia, Aspacures I, in the 3rd to 4th centuries.
 In the reign of King Vakhtang Gorgasali and King Dachi, the fortress was extended and used as a residence.
 During their time, the citadel was built with strong towers and strong walls, palaces and churches.
 After Vakhtang V made Ujar one of his residences in the second half of the century, the fortress-town experienced a special rise.
-IV - VIII century Ujar played an important role in the history of the country.
+4th to 8th century Ujar played an important role in the history of the country.

 Ujamara was conquered in 914 when the Arabs invaded the Caucasus mountains, formerly dominated by the Persians.
 The fight left severe destruction in the building.
 The upper fortress was destroyed in the 10th century by the Arab conqueror Abul Kassim, but was restored in the 12th century by King George III.